 My mission is to inspire women and girls of all ages to engage in and enjoy the traditional feminine arts of the women before us.
 And to be womanly and feminine, if you so desire, and stand out in a world so opposed to this.
 Enjoying our femininity with no apologies.**

-My dad once said he could always tell when he was close to home, because he started seeing the beautiful pine trees.
+My dad once said he could always tell when he was close to home, because he started seeing the beautiful Longleaf Pine trees again.
 He had to travel to Maryland for cancer treatments, and when he was on his way back home he loved seeing the pine forests reappear on the landscape.

 Many, many uses of pine:

 Sawdust for adding to garden soil, chicken bedding

 Pine straw for flower beds, trees, bushes, etc.

 Pine cones for decorative purposes